notiz-dev/notiz/content/blog/optimize-tailwindcss-in-angular.md

 };
 ```

 Trigger Tailwind to automatically purge your CSS by setting `NODE_ENV=production` during your `ng build` step.
 If you used [ngx-tailwind](https://github.com/notiz-dev/ngx-tailwind) schematics to setup Tailwind it automatically added a production script to your **package.json**.
+Additionally, the latest release of [ngx-tailwind@1.1.0](https://github.com/notiz-dev/ngx-tailwind/releases/tag/v1.1.0) adds the above purge options automatically to your `tailwind.config.js`.

 ```json
 {